Flan cake bottom was made in a Mary Ann style pan. The hot weather was quick to melt the whipped cream for the picture.

 - 1/2 teaspoon flavoring

-Mix sugar, butter and eggs in a large mixing bowel.
+Mix sugar, butter and eggs in a large mixing bowl.
 Add milk.
 Then add the remaining ingredients.
 Mix on medium speed until smooth.
 Pour into prepared pan with vegetable spray and bake at 350° for 25 min.
 Remove from oven and let cool 10 minutes before inverting on serving plate.
 Cool and then fill.

 Pineapple Cream Cheese Filling